Oksydan/falcon/README.md

 yarn build
 ```

 8. Go in BO to Design->Theme & Logo and turn on theme.
-Now starter should be displayed correctly in FO and modules should be installed.
+Now theme should be displayed correctly in FO and modules should be installed.

 9. Now try to run:
 - for `npm` :